-- initiation/hazing type violence and rituals (this could include activities involving harassment, abuse or humiliation used as a way of initiating a person into a group and may also include an online element). - Abuse in intimate relationships Whilst it states within the school behaviour policy that students found in a sexually compromising relationship could result in suspension/exclusion from school, we do however accept that there is the possibility of such relationships within school and boarding and there should be a clear understanding (Staff, pupils and parents) that these relationships can't be of a sexual nature within the school or boarding environment.
+- upskirting, which typically involves taking a picture under a person's clothing without their permission, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress, or alarm. - initiation/hazing type violence and rituals (this could include activities involving harassment, abuse or humiliation used as a way of initiating a person into a group and may also include an online element). - abuse in intimate relationships Whilst it states within the school behaviour policy that students found in a sexually compromising relationship could find themselves being suspended /excluded from school, we do however accept that there is the possibility of such relationships within school and boarding.
+There should be a clear understanding (staff, pupils and parents) that these relationships cannot be of a sexual nature within the school or boarding environment.